ch-bu/react-a-frame-example/README.md

-# react-vr-example
+# ReactVR example

-A little react-vr app
+A little app using ReactVR